How the Data Store Works

 Tombstone Lifetime and Active Directory Backup and Restore

 Active Directory does not allow a restore from a directory backup that is older than the tombstone lifetime.
 A restore from backup creates a directory partition replica that has not performed replication since the time of backup (or earlier).
 If the backup is taken more than a tombstone lifetime before the restore, objects that are deleted in the meantime have no tombstones; therefore, a new directory partition replica that is created by the restore operation never receives these deletions.
 For this reason, a restore procedure will not restore a backup that is taken more than one tombstone lifetime before the time of the restore.
 Therefore, it is a recommended best practice to back up Active Directory at least twice during a tombstone lifetime.
-On domain controllers running Windows Server 2003 with SP1, event ID 2089 in the Directory Service event log provides notification when any directory partition, including application directory partitions and Active Directory Application Mode (ADAM) partitions, has not been backed up since the beginning of a specified time period.
+On domain controllers running Windows Server 2003 with SP1 and later, event ID 2089 in the Directory Service event log provides notification when any directory partition, including application directory partitions and Active Directory Application Mode (ADAM) partitions, has not been backed up since the beginning of a specified time period.
 By default, this period is half the tombstone lifetime interval, as defined in the registry entry Backup latency interval (days) in HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\NTDS\Diagnostics.

 It is likewise important that the tombstone lifetime be substantially longer than the expected replication latency.
 The default setting of 60 days or 180 days for the tombstone lifetime is generous enough to accommodate unforeseen circumstances.
 However, monitoring domain controller operation is essential for ensuring that a domain controller does not remain offline without detection.